-We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company generated a net loss during the six month period ended December 31, 2021 and, as of that date, the Company had an accumulated deficit, negative working capital and no recurring sources of income.
+We draw attention to Note 1 in the consolidated financial statements, which indicates that the Company generated a net loss and negative cash flows from operations during the year ended December 31, 2022 and, as of that date, the Company had a working capital deficit, negative working capital and an accumulated deficit.
 As stated in Note 1, these events or conditions, along with other matters as set forth in Note 1, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.